September 20, 2002 -

 Note: Not all of the items below may be in stock or available but the information is provided for reference purposes.

-Please copy & paste the entire description TEXT (no pictures please) from the item you are ordering into your e-mail.
+If you MUST send an e-mail inquiry, copy & paste the entire description TEXT ONLY (NO pictures!) from the item you are ordering into your e-mail.

-It will save time and reduce possible confusion in determining what you
+It will save time and reduce confusion in determining what you are inquiring about.

 With the quantity of lines we carry it's not possible to memorize all of them.